03 December 2020

 And don’t forget to make sure you charge the device again once you’ve used it!

-After you’ve gifted the device to your child find some time to sit down and look at the new piece of tech together.
+After you’ve given the device to your child find some time to sit down and look at the new piece of tech together.

 Chat to them about the apps and games they’ve been playing on and talk them through some of the ways they can stay safe using them.
 We would recommend showing them: